Updated on 03 Aug 2017: Two years after Brain Surgery (Happy Brainversary to Me!)

 I couldn’t make conversation without stammering for words especially when I had to talk to one of my colleagues or professors about work.
 It was as if I forgot all the jargon in my field overnight.
 I felt very incompetent and unqualified to participate in meetings.

 Squeaking in ears

-Most food tasted the same except Nutella off course :D. Sweet was pretty much the only taste I could decipher.
+Most foods tasted the same except Nutella (of course! :D).
+Sweet was pretty much the only taste I could decipher.
 Everything else tasted like nothing.

 By the time I got operated, my eyes were half closed with the drooping eyelids.
 I think it’s a sign of muscular fatigue but in my eyes, it was another thing I was losing control of.

 I’m not sure if my medication caused it but I’d feel severe tingling in my feet and hands.
 It’s more of an annoyance than pain because there is nothing you can do with tingling hands and legs.